xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
 2018.4 Jan 30, 2018
+   -- enh (gil)    Added a new LOR output that allows xLights to control CCRs, Pixies, and other
+                   existing controllers to run on a LOR network (LOR USB dongle).
    -- bug (Billy)  Fixed xScheduleWeb to display proper version number -- bug (dkulp)  Fix convert to effects not recognizing down ramps that hit the last frame -- bug (dkulp)  Fix problems with LOR v4 lcb only outputting 100% effect values